Using conversion factors, solve each of the following clinical pr... | Channels for Pearson+

 1

-Identify the given information: The patient needs 0.024 g of the sulfa drug, and each tablet contains 8 mg of the drug.
+Identify the total amount of tetracycline needed for one day.
+Since the physician ordered 1.0 g every six hours, calculate how many doses are needed in 24 hours.

-Convert the required dose from grams to milligrams.
-Use the conversion factor: 1 g = 1000 mg.
+Convert the total daily dose from grams to milligrams.
+Remember that 1 g = 1000 mg.

-Calculate the total number of milligrams needed by multiplying the required dose in grams by the conversion factor.
+Determine how many 500-mg tablets are needed to meet the total daily dose in milligrams.

-Determine the number of tablets needed by dividing the total milligrams required by the milligrams per tablet.
+Divide the total daily dose in milligrams by the amount of tetracycline in each tablet (500 mg) to find the number of tablets needed.

 Was this helpful?